What Is the Definition of a Car Accident?

 - Failure to obey traffic lights and other posted guidelines

-- Not properly observing pedestrian and vehicle traffic on the roadway
+- Not properly observing pedestrian and vehicle traffic

 - Driving without regard to weather conditions